hamidasana-coder/Final-Project-ITC-345-Introduction-to-Python/README.md

 The app will be available at:
 http://127.0.0.1:5000

+##The first time we log in, we need to enter a username and password.
+We have already manually added an admin with the username admin and password admin123.
+Later, you can change or update the admin from Users > Update.

 ## **Documentation**
 Additional documentation (API endpoints and database schema) is available in: python final project documentation/